enkidevs/curriculum/General/Networking/https.md

 - is trusted by one of the Certificate Authorities (`CA`s)

 [4:man-in-the-middle]
-A **man-in-the-middle attack** is a type of cyberattack where a malicious actor inserts him/herself into a conversation between two parties, impersonates both parties and gains access to information that the two parties were trying to send to each other.
+A **man-in-the-middle attack** is a type of cyberattack where a malicious actor inserts themself into a conversation between two parties, impersonates both parties and gains access to information that the two parties were trying to send to each other.